Skip to Content

 Mellanni Bed Sheet Set

-Mellanni Queen Sheet Set - 4 PC Iconic Collection Bedding Sheets & Pillowcases - Hotel Luxury, Extra Soft, Cooling Bed Sheets - Deep Pocket up to 16' - Wrinkle, Fade, Stain Resistant (Queen, White)Mellanni bed polyester sheets have an incredibly high 1800 thread count!
+Mellanni Queen Sheets Set - 4 PC Iconic Collection Bedding Sheets & Pillowcases - Hotel Luxury, Extra Soft, Cooling Bed Sheets - for Women, Men, Kids & Teens (Queen, White)Mellanni bed polyester sheets have an incredibly high 1800 thread count!
 They come in a wide variety of colors, patterns, and sizes, from twin to California King.
 Their durable microfiber allows for machine washing with no wrinkling.

 People describe these sheets as cool and relaxing as well as silky and soft.
 Customers also remark that this sheet set has very thin fabric, so if you prefer a thick weave, this may not be the set for you.
 However, for most users, the softness outweighs the lightweight weave!